-The Trust is also part of the Redhill Academy Teaching Alliance - a cross-phase collaboration which focuses on offering innovative ITT (Initial Teacher Training); high quality CPD (Continuing Professional Development) for all staff; and tailored school-to-school support through a team of SLE's (Specialist Leaders in Education).
+Aspire Schools Trust works closely with the Redhill Teaching School Hub - a cross-phase collaboration which focuses on offering innovative ITT (Initial Teacher Training); high quality CPD (Continuing Professional Development) for all staff; and tailored school-to-school support through a team of SLE's (Specialist Leaders in Education).

 The Trust works closely with 51 feeder primary schools, providing comprehensive transition support and guidance.
-The Trust continues to work in partnership with Nottingham Trent University and Bishop Grosseteste University for teacher training and in the academic year ending August 2021, the trust also worked with the Redhill Teaching School Alliance SCITT programme for Initial Teacher Training (ITT).
+The Trust continues to work in partnership with Nottingham Trent University and Bishop Grosseteste University for teacher training and in the academic year ending August 2022, the Trust also worked with the St George's SCITT programme for Initial Teacher Training (ITT).
 The Trust's qualified and experienced SENCO has continued with her extended role providing full support and guidance to both schools within the Trust.